The air that you breathe inside your house or apartment each day is likely to be much more polluted than you might think.

 Working Towards Better Air in Your Home

 Even if you don’t suffer from asthma, allergies or other respiratory problems, breathing in clean air each day is an important factor in serious disease prevention and living a healthier life.

 VOCs, mold spores, cockroach and dust mites allergens and dust particles are far from all of the potential causes of indoor air pollution.
 Though they are some of the most commonly found in the vast majority of homes across the USA.

-However, if you use cleaning sprays or air fresheners, aerosol deodorant or hairspray, get your clothes dry cleaned, work in a home office, or even have upholstered chairs or timber furniture, there are some surprising and potentially dangerous household air pollutants covered in detail here.
+However, if you use cleaning sprays or air fresheners, aerosol deodorant or hairspray, get your clothes dry cleaned, work in a home office, or even have upholstered chairs or timber furniture, there are some surprising and potentially dangerous air pollutants inside your home as well.

-For the majority of indoor air pollution though, regular cleaning, combined with the filtering power of a well-designed air purifier, can dramatically reduce airborne allergens and pollutants and protect your family’s long term health and wellbeing.
+For the majority of indoor air pollution though, regular cleaning, combined with the filtering power of a well-designed air purifier, can dramatically reduce airborne allergens and contaminants and protect your family’s long term health and well-being.